The Club office is open at the following times:

 Yes, unless you are attending public skate or have rented the rink for a private event.
 Other than that, all skaters practicing on free skate sessions and Club Ice sessions need to be registered with U.S. Figure Skating.
 Club members can register for their USFSA membership through the Club by completing the “US Figure Skating Membership Registration Form” found under the “Member Info” section of the “Membership” tab on the website.

 For those interested in group lessons, The Skating Academy provides options for all ages and levels in both figure skating and hockey.
-For more information on their schedule, sessions, locations or programming, please visit their website, www.skatingacademy.org.
-Tge Skating Academy has rolling, online admissions for sessions throughout the year.
-If you are interested in private lessons, please review the information provided through the “Coaches” tab on the Club’s website before reaching out to one of our staff professionals.
+For more information on their schedule, sessions, locations or programming, please visit skatingacademy.org.
+The Skating Academy has rolling, online admissions for sessions throughout the year.
+If you are interested in private lessons, please visit our coaching information tab to learn more before reaching out to one of our coaching professionals.

 If there is bad weather the Club may close for the safety of our skaters and staff.
 Closures will be given with adequate notice when possible.
-For more information please visit the Closings and Delays page.
+For more information please visit the Delays and Closures page.

 - Proof of liability insurance